-(2) The closing sales price of our common stock on December 30, 2011 (the last trading day in 2011) was \$15.00.
+The closing sales price of our common stock on December 31, 2012 was \$19.14.

-(3) Represents the target award, valued as of December 31, 2011.
+(3) Represents the target award, valued as of December 31, 2012.

-As to Mr. Johnson, represents the annualized value of his respective retiree medical benefits, which is provided until his death; as to Messrs.
+As to Mr. Johnson, represents the annualized value of his retiree medical benefits, which are provided until he attains age 65; as to Messrs.
 McGraw, Chapman, Hart, Waycaster and Ross, represents the annualized value of medical coverage provided during the COBRA continuation period.
 As to Mr. McGraw and Mr. Johnson, the amount in the "Disability" column represents the annualized benefit continuation payments due to them and the amount in the "Death" column represents the annualized benefit continuation payment due to their spouse upon their death under our pension plan because they have satisfied the retirement conditions under that plan.